linode/docs/docs/platform/one-click/deploying-ruby-on-rails-with-one-click-apps/index.md

 ### Ruby on Rails Options

-You can configure your Drupal App by providing values for the following fields:
+You can configure your Ruby on Rails App by providing values for the following fields:

 | **Field** | **Description** |
 |:--------------|:------------|